jiaruizhang96/ECE1724-Rust-Project/README.md

     ```
     The retrieved file will be written to current directory with name ```<file_key>.txt```

    Note that for retrieving this same file on a different node, you need to register another user on that node and go through steps 1-4 with this same file key and that newly registered user's name and generated public key.
+Our demo shows the detailed steps.
 We decided to not propagate the user credentails from the node that registers the user to other peer nodes to enforce a distributed storage of meta data.
 ### Step 6: Exiting the program on one node
 1. To gracefully exit the program, run:
     ```bash